 US Design Patent: US D812344

-At Colorado State University, a new Sampling Belt was developed that allows the wearer the flexibility to obtain more than one sample at a time (Figure 1).
+Researchers at Colorado State University have developed a new Sampling Belt that allows the wearer the flexibility to obtain more than one sample at a time (Figure 1).
 Further the belt was designed such that sampling pouches may be interchanged, depending on which measurements are needed, and therefore the various sampling modalities can be customized to each individual wearer.

 For example, the sampling belt may include three pouches for a high-flow industrial hygiene pump, a low flow pump, and a personal noise dosimeter.